DavidTausend/tausendlin/README.md

 ### Wireframes

-The wireframes for the project were key in planning the site's layout and functionality.
+The project's wireframes played a crucial role in planning the site's layout and functionality.
 Initially, they offered a basic layout focusing on the arrangement of headers, navigation, and content areas.
 As the design evolved, these wireframes incorporated detailed elements like typography and color schemes, aiding in visualizing the final design.
 This process was crucial for ensuring a cohesive and user-friendly website.

 - [Desktop wireframe]()
 - [iPad wireframe]()